ICMGA Officers Events News Indian Creek

 • Team Handicaps: The team handicaps will be calculated by the tournament committee and cards provided.
 25% handicaps.

-• October 5th & 6th (Sat - Sun) - Fall Handicap Last major of the year.
+• October 4th & 5th - Fall Handicap Last major of the year.
 Entry Fee (tbd)

-• Tournament Co-Chairs: Roger Babb & Jim Nichols
+• Tournament Co-Chairs: tbd

 • Full Handicap Event: Overall champion is determined by the lowest total combined net scores for both days.
 Golfers will record/report actual scores for all holes (used for determining placement) and your adjusted scores will be automatically updated and posted by the tournament director for handicap purposes.
 Prizes for the top three Net scores and one low Gross score per flight, along with Deuce Pots and Payballs.
 One happy hour beverage of choice (beer, wine, soda) both days, with lunch on Sunday provided.